httpshahan/backend-Template/docs/git-ignore-guide.md

 **What to do instead:**

-- Use CI/CD to generate and publish coverage reports
+- Generate coverage reports locally for development
 - Upload coverage to services like Codecov or Coveralls

 ## 📝 Logs and Runtime Data